akka/akka/akka-docs/src/main/paradox/stream/operators/Flow/fromSinkAndSourceCoupled.md

 Allows coupling termination (cancellation, completion, erroring) of Sinks and Sources while creating a Flow between them.
 Similar to `Flow.fromSinkAndSource` however couples the termination of these two stages.

-E.g. if the emitted `Flow` gets a cancellation, the `Source` of course is cancelled, however the Sink will also be completed.
+E.g. if the emitted `Flow` gets a cancellation, the `Source` is cancelled, however the Sink will also be completed.
 The table below illustrates the effects in detail:

 | Returned Flow                                   | Sink (in)                   | Source (out)                    |